alisour/blockchain-evote/README.md

       To create a production build, run npm run build.
   ```

- Nice.
+ -Nice.
 We're pretty much ready to submit transactions on our contract.
 Go to http://localhost:8080/
  to see your app.

- By the way when you try to restart the server and client you may get an error like this:
+ -By the way when you try to restart the server and client you may get an error like this:
-  Error: listen EADDRINUSE: address already in use::: 8080
+ -Error: listen EADDRINUSE: address already in use::: 8080
     Don't forget to free 8080 and 8081 port with this command:

       ```
           fuser 8080/tcp -k
-      ```

-      ```
           fuser 8081/tcp -k
       ```